 I know that learning how to create a vision board might sound intimidating, but I think it’s one of the simplest ways to get clear on what you want from life.
-Whether you’re looking for a mid-year reset in June or planning ahead for 2025, the process involves just five straightforward steps: defining your goals, gathering images, choosing your format, arranging everything meaningfully, and placing it where you’ll see it daily.
-It’s the best way to visually organize your life, in my opinion.
+Whether you’re looking for a mid-year reset or planning ahead for 2025, the process involves just five straightforward steps: defining your goals, gathering images, choosing your format, arranging everything meaningfully, and placing it where you’ll see it daily.

-What Is the Purpose of a Vision Board
+What Is a Vision Board and What Should It Include

 What Should a Vision Board Include